 Institute for Advanced Studies in the Humanities (IASH)

 The Independent Undergraduate Research in the Humanities (IURH) program offers qualified Harpur College students the opportunity to pursue an independent research project in or about a topic relevant to the humanities (academic disciplines and interdisciplinary programs that study the stories, ideas, words, and symbols that have been and are being used by people to give meaning to, make sense of, and apprehend some aspect of the human experience and human condition).
-Students in the program work both in a seminar and with a Binghamton faculty mentors as they develop their ideas, pursue their research, write a paper, and prepare and present in a poster board session.
+Students in the program work both in a seminar and with a Binghamton faculty mentors as they develop their ideas, pursue their research, write a paper, and prepare and present in a poster session.

 McNair Scholars Program

-The McNair Program is designed to increase the numbers of low-income, first-generation and/or underrepresented minority students attending graduate school and receiving their doctorate.
+The McNair Scholars Program is designed to increase the numbers of low-income, first-generation and/or underrepresented minority students attending graduate school and earning their doctorate.
 The program prepares participants for doctoral studies through involvement in research and other scholarly activities.
 Participants are from disadvantaged backgrounds and have demonstrated strong academic potential.
 Among many benefits, the program provides a funded summer research internship and undergraduate research with a professor during the academic year.

 Louis Stokes Alliance for Minority Participation (LSAMP)

-LSAMP is an intellectual community of undergraduate engineering and science scholars dedicated to the educational and professional development of African American, Hispanic American, Native American and Pacific Islander engineers and scientists.
+LSAMP is an intellectual community of undergraduate engineering and science scholars dedicated to the educational and professional development of African American, Hispanic American, Native American and Pacific Islander students.
 Funded by the National Science Foundation, the primary goal of LSAMP is to significantly increase the number of minority students earning baccalaureate degrees each year in STEM fields from the program's participating universities and to prepare these students for entry into graduate programs.